-E3 2018: ‘Halo Infinite’ Unveiled With New Engine But Long Way From Release
+E3 2018: ‘Halo Infinite’ Unveiled With New Engine, But Long Way From Release

 Another change is 343 Industries stating Halo Infinite will “focus on the Master Chief and continue his saga after the events of Halo 5.”
 Time spent away from the Chief and a heavy amount of time spent with Agent Locke without the promised showdown between the two characters was a huge letdown for many.

 Cooperative play was not mentioned as part of the Halo Initiative but is likely one of the design goals for 343 Industries.
-The studio faced a severe backlash when the long-running feature was pulled from Halo 5 midway through development.
-343 later acknowledge the criticism and said it would be included in future games.
+The studio faced severe backlash when the long-running feature was pulled from Halo 5 midway through development.
+The developer acknowledged the criticism and said it would be included in future games.

 In our latest Halo Waypoint feature, 343 Studio Head of FPS @tefferlee offers insight into the Slipspace Engine demonstration that will power #HaloInfinite and looks ahead to some bold and unexpected new directions for the franchise. https://t.co/vJNXPgAJZb pic.twitter.com/VDdT116Gds